 Inside: White and clear, as black and dark as the outside.
 When I visited, there was a good exhibition of 17th century South Italian landscapes by Dutch painters.
 The perm

-anent collection includes modern and contemporary pieces, mainly sculptures and installations from abstract and
+anent collection includes modern and contemporary pieces, mainly sculptures and installations from abstract and minimal art, conceptual art and Arte Povera.

 Depending on the number of exhibits, this museum is a pleasant two-hour break from hikes or skiing.
 (Last visit 08/2008)